Lokii-py/image-format-changer/README.md

 3.**organize_images(input_folder, organize_folder="organized_data", sort_by="name")**:
 Organizes images into train, validation, and test subfold

+#replace the input_folder = r'path' with your own path in the code
-#replace the code accordingly to your need
+#replace the output_folder = r'path' with your own path in the code